fanbyprinciple/noc-fanbyprinciple/runway/readme.md

 # My misadventures with runway

+Runway and p5

-WHat makes it complicated is that it is paid.
+What makes it complicated is that it is paid.

 ### first failed attempt